Janice Battersby

 On 2 August 2010, it was announced that Entwistle had quit her role as Janice after 14 years on the show and would depart in 2011.
 She made her final appearance on 25 March 2011 after she leaves Weatherfield with her new boyfriend Trevor Dean (Steve Jackson) to go to London.
+As of 2016, she was mentioned as living in Liverpool.